jonnypeace/VPN-gateway/README.md

 systemctl start openvpn@uk2161.service
 systemctl restart openvpn@uk2161.service
 ~~~
-If the service is active & enabled it's probably your firewall rules.
+If the service is active & enabled it could be your firewall rules.
 ~~~
 This will flush your rules.
 iptables -F